-Predictive maintenance (PdM) is maintenance that directly monitors the performance and condition of equipment during normal operation to reduce the likelihood of failures.
-Also known as condition-based maintenance, predictive maintenance has been formally utilized in the industrial world since the 1990s.
+Predictive maintenance (PdM) is maintenance that monitors the performance and condition of equipment during normal operation to reduce the likelihood of failures.
+Also known as condition-based maintenance, predictive maintenance has been utilized in the industrial world since the 1990s.

-However, in reality, predictive maintenance is much older, although its history is not formally documented.
+Yet, in reality, predictive maintenance is much older, although its history is not formally documented.
 According to Control Engineering, “The start of predictive maintenance (PdM) may have been when a mechanic first put his ear to the handle of a screwdriver, touched the other end to a machine, and pronounced that it sounded like a bearing was going bad.”

 The goal of predictive maintenance is the ability to first predict when equipment failure could occur (based on certain factors), followed by preventing the failure through regularly scheduled and corrective maintenance.